Eureka Fishing Boat & Gears

 All fishing gear and bait is included when coming on a fishing trip with us.
 If you have a favorite rod and reel you want to use feel free to bring it along and you can use as long as it works with the other gear we are using that day.
 I am a tackle geek and am happy to talk tackle box about what works or doesn’t with what your trip has planned.
 I like to fish light tackle for salmon and rockfish/lingcod and can usually accommodate the greater challenge to honed anglers that charter the whole boat, just let me know when booking if that is something you want to do if conditions allow.
 We also use Redwood Coast Spreader Bars offshore for tuna and their Godfather and Barndoor Rigs for Pacific Halibut among other things, they prove themselves again and again almost every trip.

-You need to bring a current fishing license (no punchcards are required), food/drinks and ice (ice chest is provided on the boat), and dress warm in layers as weather can change quickly (non marking shoes or boots only please).
+You need to bring a current fishing license (crab endorsement if crabbing) valid for the day or year exceot free fishing days, food/drinks and ice (ice chest is provided on the boat), and dress warm in layers as weather can change quickly (non marking shoes or boots only please).
 Waterproof boots are highly recommended on tuna trips and are nice thing to have on all other trips too but not necessary if you don’t have any.

 Contact Capt Marc for bookings.